algorithmiaio/dev-center/_posts/basics/2016-01-11-getting-started.md

 Calling the algorithm is as simple as making a curl request.
 For example, to call the demo/Hello algorithm, simply run a cURL request in your terminal:

 {% highlight bash lineanchors %}
-curl -X POST -d 'YOUR_NAME' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY'
+curl -X POST -d '"YOUR_NAME"' -H 'Content-Type: application/json' -H 'Authorization: Simple YOUR_API_KEY' https://api.algorithmia.com/v1/algo/demo/Hello/0.1.1
 {% endhighlight %}

 Make sure to replace `YOUR_NAME` with your name & `YOUR_API_KEY` with your API key.